DemonzGunz/Detection-Lab/README.md

 - Side note if you are planning to use any new tools in your virtual machine make sure to download them while your virtual machine is connected to an NAT network or your can file share with your host computer to transfer your tool files.
 - If file tranfer was used make sure the FTP (file tranfer protocol) is disabled and you host computer is completely disconnected from your VM before the malware analysis process begins otherwise you will be risking the infection of your host computer files.

-  - Downloaded splunk and sysmon on my windows VM
+  - Downloaded splunk and sysmon on my windows VM for telemetry detection
   - On my windows VM i opened RDP (remote desktop protocol) to enable connection from my kali linux VM you can find this under Settings-> Remote Desktop

   ![image](https://github.com/user-attachments/assets/30579720-8ad1-4bdd-8a27-d0fa73c330df)